hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 * Utilize the DESeq2 tool to perform pseudobulk differential expression analysis on a specific cell type cluster
 * Create functions to iterate the pseudobulk differential expression analysis across different cell types

-_The [2019 Bioconductor tutorial on scRNA-seq pseudobulk DE analysis](http://biocworkshops2019.bioconductor.org.s3-website-us-east-1.amazonaws.com/page/muscWorkshop__vignette/) was used as a fundamental resource for the development of this lesson.
-In particular, many of the data wrangling steps were derived from this tutorial._
+_The [2019 Bioconductor tutorial on scRNA-seq pseudobulk DE analysis](http://biocworkshops2019.bioconductor.org.s3-website-us-east-1.amazonaws.com/page/muscWorkshop__vignette/) was used as a fundamental resource for the development of this lesson, especially for some of the data wrangling steps._

 * * *